cafernandezp/ds-knowledge/README.md

 # Preferred behavior in coding
-- Use always relative paths instead of absolute paths for importing modules, reading  data, configs or parameter files.
+-Paths:  Use always relative paths instead of absolute paths for importing modules, reading  data, configs or parameter files.
-- Avoid overengineering with object oriented programming methodology, try to keep it simple with the minimum amount of functions.
+-OOP vs functional: Avoid overengineering with object oriented programming methodology, try to keep it simple with the minimum amount of functions.
+- Writing data: When we need to write datasets, parquet format is prefered vs csv or other format files
+- Writing functions: Always add explicit arguments when calling a function (keyword naming, not postional only)